web-extend/web-extend/docs/guide/migration/vitesse-webext.md

 :::

-To custom other config in the project, please refer to:
+To migrate other config in the project, please refer to the following documents:

 - [Rsbuild Vite](https://rsbuild.rs/guide/migration/vite)
 - [UnoCSS](https://unocss.dev/integrations/postcss)